 Find the Support You Need

 Seeking assistance in helping your elderly loved ones is not a sign of incompetence, inaction, or failure.
 When the going gets tough, sometimes all you need is an extra hand.
-Here at Homage, our trained caregivers can assist your ageing parents with home personal care, nursing, therapy, medical care, teleconsultations and even medicine delivery.
+Here at Homage, our trained caregivers can assist your ageing parents with home personal care, nursing, and even therapy.
 Having these aspects of their daily lives taken care of in their own homes and knowing they are in good hands can give you the comfort and ease you need as you go about your daily responsibilities.

 - Grose, J. (2020, February 11).
 ‘It’s Pretty Brutal’: The Sandwich Generation Pays a Price.
 Retrieved January 05, 2021, from https://www.nytimes.com/2020/02/11/parenting/sandwich-generation-costs.html